 Women You Need to Know

-Soraya Chemaly is an award‐winning writer and activist whose works focuses on the role of gender in culture, politics, religion, and media.
-Rage Becomes Her (2018) is her conversation‐shifting book that urges women to understand their anger, embrace its power and use it for positive change.
+Soraya Chemaly is an award‐winning writer and activist whose works focus on the role of gender in culture, politics, religion, and media.
+Rage Becomes Her (2018) is her conversation‐shifting book that urges women to understand their anger, embrace its power, and use it for positive change.

 Monday, February 11, 2019 7:30 pm